squids-io/website/content/en/docs/dbmover/_index.md

 You can run dbmover in k8s or k3s platform,supply different tablelist args to each dbmover pod,it's really a parallel working model across multiple hosts.
 In this mode,you should collect every pod's migrate status to get a summary view by yourself.

+#### HDFS parquet file and text file support
+You can use dbmover to export database data to hdfs or local filesystem,support parquet and text format.

 # Quick Start

 #### Get dbmover for MySQL